kubesphere/helm-charts/src/main/gitlab/doc/charts/gitlab/gitaly/index.md

+---
+stage: Enablement
+group: Distribution
+info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#designated-technical-writers
+---

 # Using the GitLab-Gitaly chart

 The `gitaly` sub-chart provides a configurable deployment of Gitaly Servers.

 ## Requirements

-This chart depends on access to Redis and Unicorn services, either as part of the complete GitLab chart or provided as external services reachable from the Kubernetes cluster this chart is deployed onto.
+This chart depends on access to the Workhorse service, either as part of the complete GitLab chart or provided as an external service reachable from the Kubernetes cluster this chart is deployed onto.

 ## Design Choices